TMUA Guides

 Sitting the paper within the 75-minute time limit will give you an idea of how you’ll perform under pressure and will allow you to adjust your methods to complete the exam on time.
 It will also be important to allow yourself some extra time within the 75 minutes to go over your answers, perhaps around 5-10 minutes.
 It’s easy to make mistakes when in a stressful environment but checking your work gives you a much better chance of catching out any mistakes before it’s too late.

 Completing practice questions is a fantastic revision technique, as we’ve already discussed, but completing official past papers will give you an accurate idea of the kind of questions you can expect to see, as well as the layout of the exam.
-Cambridge Assessment Admissions Testing has published a selection of past papers online that can be downloaded for your preparations.
+All of the TMUA past papers are available on our site, so be sure to check them out!

 Get access to hundreds of exam quality TMUA practice questions.